openradiation/openradiation-api/README.md

 To get a multiple measurements with combined complex criterias :

 * with min/max bounds : value, startTime, latitude, longitude (sample : minValue/maxValue)
-* with an unique criteria : userId, qualification, tag, atypical, flightId
+* with an unique criteria : userId, qualification, tag, atypical, flightId, dateOfCreation

+for flightId and dateOfCreation criterias there is no default maxNumber limit

 All these criterias can be combined :

     GET /measurements?apiKey=`apiKey`
     GET /measurements?apiKey=`apiKey`&minValue=`value`&userId=`userId`&minstartTime=`startTime`&tag=`tag`&response=complete&maxNumber=`maxNumber`&withEnclosedObject=no
     GET /measurements?apiKey=`apiKey`&minStartTime=`startTime`&maxStartTime=`startTime`&qualification=`qualification`
+    GET /measurements?apiKey=`apiKey`&dateOfCreation=`date`
+    GET /measurements?apiKey=`apiKey`&dateOfCreation=`date`&withEnclosedObject=no&maxNumber=`maxNumber`

 Sample : to get the last measurements all over the world